rdinizcal/sa-bsn/README.md

 3. Configure roslaunch files for personalized execution under '/catkin_ws/src/bsn_ros/configurations';

-4. Execute the BSN either by executing the pre-set run.sh file, that executes all nodes:
+4. Execute the BSN either by executing the pre-set run.sh file, that executes all nodes, or use roslaunch x.launch to execute a single node:
 ```
 cd ~/catkin_ws/src/bsn_ros/ &&
 bash run.sh
 ```
-or use roslaunch x.launch to execute a single node.

 ## Authors